Faculty Biography | George Leibowitz

 - Licensed Independent Clinical Social Worker, State of Vermont

-- National Association of Social Workers (NASW), Society for Social Work and Research (SSWR)
+- Association for the Treatment of Sexual Abusers (ATSA), National Association of Social Workers (NASW), Society for Social Work and Research (SSWR)